JPG to PDF

 Files never leave your device

-Conversion runs in your browser via WebAssembly.
+Conversion runs on your computer.
 No upload, no server.
 Disconnect from Wi-Fi mid-task — the tool keeps working.

 Original image quality